 7. Arrogance and Intolerance

-Arrogance and intolerance blocks creativity and leaves no room for other suggestions for problem-solving.
+Arrogance and intolerance block creativity and this leaves no room for other suggestions for problem-solving.
 If learners believe no better solution to a problem exists, a teacher must have students question their logic.
 Encourage them to ask the following questions:

 - What are my thoughts on this topic?